 WORK EXPERIENCE 2015

-- You will be introduced to the Volunteer team working on that day and go on a Highlight Tour of the museum including the Mars lab.
+- Introduction to the Powerhouse Museum Volunteer team working on that day and Highlight Tour of the museum including the Mars lab.

-- You will also be taken through a site induction where you will learn about the Museum of Applied Arts and Sciences, the volunteer program and Work Health and Safety protocols
+- Induction, learn about the Museum of Applied Arts and Sciences, the volunteer program and Work Health and Safety protocols

 – Sydney Observatory